Social Life at

 In many cultures, stronger students may help their weaker students during a test or an exam.
 Do not attempt to help anyone when a test is being given in the US.
 When taking a test, American students are expected to demonstrate by themselves what they have learned in class.
 Talking during exams, bringing written notes, copying from another’s paper, or having someone else do your work is considered cheating.
 Some professors may allow what is considered “open book” tests, but they will explain to you before the testing what material can be used to aide you during the test.

 Plagiarism, intentionally or knowingly representing the words or ideas of another person as your own, is not allowed.
+Make sure you understand the difference between quoting another person’s work and plagiarizing.

 There are some American student behaviors that you may find surprising or that would be considered disrespectful in your country.
 Students may sit with feet on the chair or desk in front of them.
 They may eat, drink, or even sleep in class.
-Students may interrupt lectures to ask questions or even raise objections to what is being discussed.
+Students may interrupt lectures to ask questions or raise objections to what is being discussed.
 In general, this behavior is not considered disrespectful unless done in a belligerent or aggressive manner.
 In fact, one way in which an American student shows respect for his or her teacher is by being an active participant in class.